ogham/exa/man/exa.1.md

 : List only directories, not files.

 `-E`, `--only-files`
 : List only files, not directories.
+Recursion not available.

 LONG VIEW OPTIONS
 =================